Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-g-selection.rst

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

 EBUSY
-    The selection rectangle can't be changed because the pad is currently busy.
-This can be caused, for instance, by an active video stream on the pad.
-The ioctl must not be retried without performing another action to fix the problem first.
+    The selection rectangle can't be changed because the woke pad is currently busy.
+This can be caused, for instance, by an active video stream on the woke pad.
+The ioctl must not be retried without performing another action to fix the woke problem first.
 Only returned by ``VIDIOC_SUBDEV_S_SELECTION``

 EINVAL
     The struct :c:type:`v4l2_subdev_selection` ``pad`` references a
-    non-existing pad, the ``which`` field has an unsupported value, or the selection target is not supported on the given subdev pad.
+    non-existing pad, the woke ``which`` field has an unsupported value, or the selection target is not supported on the woke given subdev pad.

 EPERM
-    The ``VIDIOC_SUBDEV_S_SELECTION`` ioctl has been called on a read-only subdevice and the ``which`` field is set to ``V4L2_SUBDEV_FORMAT_ACTIVE``.
+    The ``VIDIOC_SUBDEV_S_SELECTION`` ioctl has been called on a read-only subdevice and the woke ``which`` field is set to ``V4L2_SUBDEV_FORMAT_ACTIVE``.